cehfisher/cehfisher.github.io/content/blog/aria/index.md

 &lt;/div>
 </code></p>

 <p class="p1"><span class="s1">You can see from the screenshots that the visual output from either the HTML or ARIA radio patterns is the same.
 From a functionality perspective, they should be essentially the same as well, but there are some variances between each browser and assistive technology device combinations.
 One size doesn’t necessarily fit all, so each pattern might need to be modified to suit your accessibility needs.
-For a live example of the above code see my <a href="https://codepen.io/cariefisher/pen/VGPEBo" target="_blank"><span class="s2">Accessible Radio Buttons CodePen</span></a>.</span></p>
+For a live example of the above code see my <a href="https://codepen.io/cariefisher/pen/VGPEBo" target="_blank" rel="noopener noreferrer"><span class="s2">Accessible Radio Buttons CodePen</span></a>.</span></p>

 <div class="kg-card kg-image-card kg-width-small">